cargonvis/cargonvis/README.md

 ### Hi there, I'm [Carlos Gonzalez](https://cargonvis.github.io/) 👋

-I am a Robotics and Embedded AI Master's student at [Maynooth University](https://www.maynoothuniversity.ie/) in Ireland.
-Apart from that I am looking for a job on Data Analysis, Machine Learning (or Artificial Intelligence in general) or robotics.
+I am a recent graduate  of the **MSc in Robotics and Embedded AI** at [Maynooth University](https://www.maynoothuniversity.ie/) in Ireland.
+Apart from that I am looking for a job on Data Science, Machine Learning (or Artificial Intelligence in general) or robotics.
 I like to contribute in open source projects.

 <!-- I am a Data Engineer currently living in Pori (Finland).
 Apart from that I am looking for a job on Robotics, Machine Learning, Data Analysis or Artificial Intelligence in general.
 I like to contribute in open source projects. -->

 **My Reseach Interest**:
+- Supervised Learning
-- Machine Learning
+- Reinforcement Learning
-- Image Recognition Systems
+- Computer Vision
 - Robotics

  **I am open to**:

 - any collobration work
-- machine learning or robotics projects (development or research)
+- AI or robotics projects (development or research)
 - research internships

 <br>